orgSailingVLM/vlmbook/_build/html/_sources/chapters/description/theory.md

 $$

 where $\phi$ is a potentinal function defined as continous function which satisfies the conservation of mass and momentum (incompressible, inviscid and irrational flow).
-# Vortex Lattice method
+# Vortex Lattice Method
-The Vortex Lattice Method is a panel method where wing or other configuration is modelled by a large number of elementary, quadrilateral panels lying either on the actual aircraft surface, or on some mean surface, or combination thereof.
+Vortex Lattice Method allows the computation of induced wind.
+VLM is a panel method where wing or other configuration is modelled by a large number of elementary, quadrilateral panels lying either on the actual aircraft surface, or on some mean surface, or combination thereof.
 To satisfy boundary conditions VLM uses following elements attached to each panel:
 * source - a point from which fluid issues and flows radially outward such that the continuity equation is satisfied everywhere but at the singularity that exists at the source's center
 * sink - a negative source
 * doublet -  singularity resulting when a source or a sink of equal strength are made to approach each other such that the product of their strangths and their distance apart remains constant at a preselected finite value in the limit as a distance between them approaches zero
 * vortex - an element that generates a circulation, or tangential motion, around its origin

 Such singularities are defined by specifying functional variation across the panel and its value is set by determinating strength parameters.
 Such parameters are known after solving appropriate boundary condition equations.
 When singularity strengts are determinated, the pressure, velocity can be computed{cite}`bertin`.

 ```{figure} ../../figures/panels.png